Amsterdam/vergunningcheck/manager/README.md

 # Vergunningcheck Manager

 The application provides an Admin interface for managing configuration and content for Vergunningcheck frontend.
 The second component is a REST API that can be consumed by GraphQL.
-It exposes `configuration`, `content` and `sessions`.

 This project is build on Django, pipenv and ASGI.

 # Requirements

 - python3
-- pipenv `pip install pipenv`
+- pipenv (`pip install pipenv`)

 # Install and run